 Imagine a city lit by cool to touch, wireless, low carbon lighting.
-Glowee, a start-up based in Paris, France, is using synthetic biology to create bioluminescence-based lighting in any shape.
+Glowee, a start-up based in Paris, France, is using engineering biology to create bioluminescence-based lighting in any shape.
 The company was founded by 25-year-old Sandra Rey.

 Glowee’s lighting uses non-pathogenic bacteria, Aliivibrio fischeri, which provides the bioluminescence in squid.
 The bacteria in a nutrient gel are then put into a transparent resin shell that can take any shape.
 According to the company, these could be used for a wide variety of applications, including in signage, to illuminate public and urban spaces, and in shop windows.
 Because the lighting is based on bacteria, it requires no electricity, it is low energy, low carbon and sustainable.
 It emits no heat, and its low levels of light could also reduce light pollution from shop windows and signs.
 As Rey sad to the New Scientist: “Our goal is to change the way we produce and use light.
 We want to offer a global solution that will reduce the 19 per cent of electricity consumption used to produce light.”